 Earlier this month, we released the “Thryv Small Business Index” report.
 According to the index, small business saw a 38% increase in activity between Q1 2021 and Q1 2022.

-This report analyzes data from 9,500 Thryv software users.
+This report analyzes data from 9,500 Thryv business management software users.
 Year over year, these software users booked 86% more appointments using Thryv.
 They also sent 14% more invoices and processed 22% more payments.

 As the index report explains, appointments are considered a leading indicator of demand and future revenue.
 With appointments nearly doubled, business results in the near term should continue to be robust.